 4. Install cuDNN 8.6

-The Nvidia CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
-Go to Nvidia’s cuDNN Archive, download cuDNN v8.6 (not the latest).
+The Nvidia CUDA® Deep Neural Network Library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
+Go to Nvidia’s cuDNN Archive, and download cuDNN v8.6 (not the latest).

-Open Environment Variables window, add following new two paths:
+Open the Environment Variables window, and add the following new two paths:

 C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin